-- drawings - 3D rendered presentation drawing/s (recommended maximum of one page) - 2D working drawings with dimensions and annotations (recommended maximum of three pages) - Metal/Wood: a complete 2D dimensioned drawing (3rd angle projection) and construction details, e.g. joint details - Textiles: design specification sheet, including 2D working drawings with measurements and construction details, e.g. seam types - materials - detailed materials list/s and costing of the product, including individual components and consumables required for the production of the product (recommended maximum of one page) - planning - sequential, logical and appropriate production plan (recommended maximum of two pages).

-7. Visual evidence of production (recommended maximum of three pages)
+- drawings for the final product - 3D rendered presentation drawing/s (recommended maximum of one page) - 2D working drawings with relevant annotation, technical information and dimensions/measurements (recommended maximum of three pages) - Metal/Wood: a complete 2D dimensioned drawing (third-angle projection) and construction details, e.g. joint details - Textiles: a design specification sheet, including 2D working drawings with measurements and construction details, e.g. seam types - materials - detailed and accurate materials list/s for the product, including all components and consumables with cost calculations (recommended maximum of one page) - planning - sequential, logical and appropriate production plan (recommended maximum of two pages) that is accurately timed and includes details of equipment and safety procedures. - 7.
+Visual evidence of production (recommended maximum of three pages)

-The evidence of production should include:

-- clear photographic evidence showing all views of the final product - clear annotated photographic evidence showing all features of the final product, e.g. embellishments, inlays, decorative technique, joining methods. - 8.
-Evaluation (recommended maximum of two pages)
+The evidence of production should include annotated photographic evidence detailing the production process and showing all views and features of the final product, e.g. embellishments, inlays, decorative technique, joining methods.

+8. Evaluation (recommended maximum of two pages)

-The finished product and final evaluation should include an:
+The evaluation should include an:

-- evaluation of the design and production processes - explanation of the problems identified, and the solutions proposed or applied - evaluation of the product against the statement of intent.
+- evaluation of the design and production processes - explanation of the problems identified and the solutions proposed or applied - evaluation of the product against the statement of intent and performance criteria.

-Note: references to extracts (i.e. source of another person's ideas, works or images) used in the development of the design should be clearly cited below the images, as they appear within the portfolio, to identify the source.
+Note: any references to and extracts from another person's ideas, works or images in the practical examination submission are to be clearly cited below the reference/extract, as they appear within the portfolio, to identify the source.